10 Days – April 29 – May 9, 2023 $4,499 Double $5,699 Single

 Have your cameras charged because, after breakfast we take a short scenic drive to the perfectly preserved Orvieto which sits majestically above the valley and is virtually traffic free.
 Today a local guide leads us on a walking tour.
 You will marvel upon the Cathedral’s facade of massive mosaics, stained glass, and sculpture dating back to the early 1300’s and it is home to a Signorelli fresco.
 Behind the Duomo, are medieval palaces called Palazzi Papali with examples of the towns best devotional art.
 You will have plenty of time on your own for exploration, shopping or perhaps pause for a leisurely lunch, sip on some wine and become a part of the local scene.
 Since pre-Roman times Orvieto boasts some of Italy’s best Classico wine.
 The volcanic soil is very rich in minerals and grape vines thrive here.
 The caves dug out of tufo rock provide the most ideal climate for aging their wines.
 This early evening we head to our next hotel for the next four nights and have dinner together.

 Have a hearty breakfast as we will have a private guided tour through the medieval town of Spoleto.
 You will marvel at the ornate Dumo Santa Maria Assunta, and the Ponte delle Torri, an amazing aqueduct from the 13th-century.
-You will have leisure time to stroll through the rest of this medieval town and work up an appetite because up next is our cooking class.
+You will have plenty of leisure time to stroll through the rest of this medieval town.
+Next we visit personal friends the Carletti family and olive oil suppliers of Coco’s Italian Market.
+You will fall in love with Carlo and his sons as they demonstrate how their family has produced olive oil on this land over the last 500 years.
+Work up an appetite because up next is our cooking class.
 We visit a country restaurant housed in a 16th-century farmhouse.
 This is the Italy few get to experience.
 Take a stroll through their herb garden and see how they make their own cheese.
-Afterwards we join the chef for a hands-on Umbrian cooking lesson.
-Tonight indulge in an early dinner in the countryside before resting up for our next adventure.
+Afterwards we join the chef for a hands-on Umbrian cooking lesson and indulge in an early dinner at this countryside abbey.

 DAY 5 Umbria – Assisi – Home-Hosted Lunch

 After Breakfast today’s excursion takes us to probably the Italy’s loveliest medieval city, Siena.
-It is said to have been founded by Senius, son of Remus, one of the two legendary founders of Rome.
 During your locally guided walking tour we visit the historic piazza Il Campo, world famous for the Palio Horse Race.
 Then, the choice is yours!
 Explore the 14th- century Tower del Mangia, the 3rd tallest tower in Italy at your own pace or join your guide to get to know local life in a Contrada (neighborhood).
 Each of these small, close-knit communities is unique and has traditions all their own.
-Next we are off to the walled town of Monteriggioni.
-Stroll its quaint streets, seemingly frozen in time.
-Take an afternoon break and try some local snacks before heading back to our quiet Tuscan retreat.
+Ask me for suggestions on restaurants and attractions.
+An afternoon drive through Tuscany’s Chianti Region takes us to the restored Tuscan villa of San Lucchese where our next hotel is located.

-Day 10 Tuscany – Volterra – San Gimignano
+Day 10 Chianti Region – San Gimignano – Chianto Region

-Roll along the country roads to Volterra, a former Etruscan city perched high above the countryside.
-We will spend some time at the Guarnacci Museum, one of the oldest public museums in Europe, founded in 1761.
-Then it’s on to an alabaster carving demonstration at a local workshop.
+Choose how you want to explore the Tuscan landscape because it’s your choice!
+Join a local truffle hunter in search of the elusive mushroom and sample the goods yourself -OR- take to the countryside on an ATV adventure along winding dirt roads, both tours are followed with a taste of truffle bruschetta.
 Later, we travel to San Gimignano, known as the “City of Beautiful Towers.”
 Look up to marvel at the town’s fourteen medieval towers that date back to the 13th century.
 Enjoy a stroll along Piazza del Duomo and Piazza della Cisterna.
 Tonight we exchange emails and phone numbers as we gather for a farewell dinner with our fellow travelers and new friends.
-We have a fun and interactive presentation on wine by the restaurant’s sommelier planned.

 If you have more questions, please email or call during regular business hours.